Does Object Binding Naturally Emerge in Large Pretrained Vision Transformers?: Assessing Object Binding in ViTs through IsSameObject

-We consider the following hypotheses about how \(\textit{IsSameObject}\) may be encoded in the model’s activations: \begin{itemize} \item \textbf{It may be \emph{linear}} (recoverable by a weighted sum of features) \textbf{or fundamentally \emph{quadratic}} (recoverable only through pairwise feature interactions). \item \textbf{It is a \emph{pairwise} relationship versus a \emph{pointwise} mapping} (i.e.\ the model first maps each patch to an object identity or class, then compares). \item \textbf{The model tells objects apart using only broad \emph{class} labels or object \emph{identities}}--i.e., it may solve binding by recognizing “this is a dog vs. this is a chair” without actually representing which specific pixels belong to each object.
-Such a solution is possible because class labels already provide a coarse notion of object identity without requiring pixel-level grounding. \item \textbf{The signal is stored in a few \emph{specialized dimensions} versus \emph{distributed} across many dimensions.} In the former case, binding information would be isolated to a small subset of channels, while in the latter it would be encoded diffusely (e.g., as rotated combinations of features) such that no single dimension carries the signal on its own. \end{itemize}
+Here, we ask whether models reliably encode \textit{IsSameObject} and, if so, what mechanisms they use to do so.
+We consider the following hypotheses about how \(\textit{IsSameObject}\) may be encoded in the model’s activations: \begin{itemize} \item \textbf{It may be \emph{linear}} (recoverable by a weighted sum of features) \textbf{or fundamentally \emph{quadratic}} (recoverable only through pairwise feature interactions). \item \textbf{It is a \emph{pairwise} relationship versus a \emph{pointwise} mapping} (i.e.\ the model first maps each patch to a discrete object identity or class, then compares). \item \textbf{The model tells objects apart using only broad \emph{class} labels or object \emph{identities}}--i.e., it may rely on class-level recognition (“dog vs. chair”) instead of explicitly binding pixels to objects, as class labels already encode a coarse notion of object identity. \item \textbf{The signal is stored in a few \emph{specialized dimensions} versus \emph{distributed} across many dimensions.} In the former case, binding information would be isolated to a small subset of channels, while in the latter it would be encoded diffusely (e.g., as rotated combinations of features) such that no single dimension carries the signal on its own. \end{itemize}

-To test these hypotheses, we decode \(\mathrm{IsSameObject}\) using several probe architectures, each defined by a learnable parameter matrix \(W\):
+To test these hypotheses, we decode \textit{IsSameObject} using several probe architectures, each parameterized by a learnable matrix \(W\) and a scalar bias \(b\).
+All probes are constructed to be \emph{symmetric} in their inputs, reflecting the constraint \(\textit{IsSameObject}(x,y)=\textit{IsSameObject}(y,x)\).
+Throughout, \(\sigma(\cdot)\) denotes the sigmoid function.